x42/convoLV2/README.md

 *   http://lv2plug.in/ns/ext/buf-size/#powerOf2BlockLength - the plugin requires a blocksize that is a power of two.
 *   http://lv2plug.in/ns/ext/buf-size/#maxBlockLength - the plugin only works with blocksizes between 64 and 8192 samples per period.
-*   http://lv2plug.in/ns/ext/patch/ - allow a host to pass filenames to a plugin
+*   http://lv2plug.in/ns/ext/patch/ - allow a host to pass filenames to a plugin.
-*   http://lv2plug.in/ns/ext/worker/ - on/offline instances. re-loading an IR file is performed in the background, making the plugin realtime safe.
+*   http://lv2plug.in/ns/ext/worker/ - on/offline instances.
+Re-loading an IR file is performed in the background, making the plugin realtime safe.

 It since serves as example code for those LV2 extensions.

-While the convolution engine supports pre-delay, channel-mapping and per-channel gain settings, these parameters are currently not exposed in the LV2 interface (hack tip: they are supported in the LV2 DSP and also saved as text in the plugin-state).
+While the convolution engine supports pre-delay, channel-mapping and per-channel gain settings, these parameters are currently not exposed in the LV2 interface (hack tip: they are supported in the LV2 DSP and saved as text in the plugin-state which can be directly edited).